 4] Clear Google Drive Cache files

-Like any other Windows application, Google Drive creates and stores cache data as well.
-These files help to offer a faster and smoother user experience.
-But at the same time, if these data gets corrupted for some reason, they will throw different issues, including the syncing problem.
+Like any other Windows application, Google Drive also creates and stores cache data.
+These files help provide a faster, smoother user experience.
+But at the same time, if these data get corrupted for some reason, they will throw different issues, including the syncing problem.
 In this situation, the best thing you can try is to delete all these cache files.
-To do so, follow the below steps.
+To do so, follow the steps below.

 - Press the Windows + R shortcut key to open the Run dialogue box.